Reach an audience of over 60,000 people!

 The initiative was founded by Barbara Neal and Liz Hodgson, both of whom have sadly since passed away.
 They were later joined by Rachel Woods, who served as Chair for 15 years before handing over to current Chair Karen-Emma White in 2020.

 Sue Norman is now the longest-serving committee member, with 17 years of involvement, and is well known for the huge selection of homemade cakes served in her garden each year.
-Two gardens from the event’s earliest days, Lake House and The Paddock, will also be opening once again this summer.

 St Nicholas Hospice Care supports people across the local community facing life-limiting illnesses and must raise around £9.3 million each year to continue providing its services – the equivalent of around £26,000 every day.